Breast Cancer in men

 Experiences of having tests and getting the results

-Once a man has seen his GP about any symptoms which could indicate that he might have breast cancer, further tests in a hospital are needed before a definite diagnosis can be made.
-The tests which help to diagnose breast cancer include a mammogram, an ultrasound, and a fine needle or core biopsy.
-People will undergo several tests before a diagnosis can be made (including a clinical examination, imaging and a core biopsy).
+Once a person has seen their GP about any symptoms which could indicate that they might have breast cancer, further tests in a hospital are needed before a definite diagnosis can be made.
+The tests which help diagnose breast cancer include: mammogram, ultrasound, and a fine needle or core biopsy.
+People will undergo several tests before a diagnosis can be made, including clinical examination, imaging and biopsy.
 Once a definite diagnosis of breast cancer has been made, more tests are needed to help plan treatment and to check whether the cancer has spread.

-Some hospitals run a ‘one-stop clinic’ for investigating breast symptoms where all of the first diagnostic tests are done and the results are given on the same day.
+Some hospitals run a ‘one-stop clinic’ for investigating breast symptoms.
+This is a clinic where all the first diagnostic tests are done and the results are given on the same day.
 In other hospitals, a further appointment will be made to get the test results.
-After a physical examination, often the first test that people have is a mammogram or an ultrasound scan.
+Often the first test that people have after a physical examination is a mammogram or an ultrasound scan.
 A mammogram is an x-ray image of the breast tissue which is taken by a radiographer.
 The breast tissue is compressed between two x-ray plates and images are taken from different angles.

 Roy describes what it is like to have a mammogram as a man.